-All renovations must be directed by Certified Renovators.
-Individuals may become Certified Renovators by completing an EPA-approved 8-hour training course in lead-safe work practices taught by an EPA-accredited training provider.
-Successful completion of that course will result in a 5 year certification as a Certified Renovator.
+Successful completion of the appropriate course will result in a 5 year certification as a Certified Renovator.
 To maintain certification, Certified Renovators must take an EPA-approved 4-hour refresher course taught by an EPA-accredited training provider, before their certification expires.